ExpressLRS/Docs/docs/quick-start/unbricking.md

 12. You can now power down the flight controller, and disconnect LiPo and/or USB.

-13. Remove the boot pads bridging or connection to the ground, or, if your Receiver has a button, remove the alligator clip while pressing the button.
+13. Remove the boot pads bridging or connection to Ground, or, if your Receiver has a button, remove the alligator clip used to press the button.

 14. Repower up the receiver to verify it is back in its normal working state.